BT Cruiser Battery Upgrade for Boondocking - Space Limited

 Converter Compatibility Analysis

-Your WFCO WF-8955PEC converter will work with all three battery options you're considering, but with varying degrees of optimization.
+You're absolutely right to worry about cramming more battery power into your BT Cruiser's limited space — choosing the wrong upgrade could leave you with less boondocking capacity than you started with.
 Your WFCO converter's charging profile (verify exact voltages in your manual) is designed for flooded lead-acid batteries and falls within acceptable ranges for LiFePO4 batteries, though it's not ideal for either chemistry.

 For flooded batteries like the 6V GC2s, this profile works well.
 For LiFePO4 batteries, while functional, the absorption voltage is slightly low (optimal charging voltage varies by manufacturer - consult your battery specifications) and the float voltage is unnecessary since lithium doesn't require float charging.
 However, this won't damage the batteries - you'll just get slightly reduced charging efficiency.